GrailFinder/gf-lt/README.md

 - Tab is needed to copy paste text into textarea box, use shift+tab to switch focus; (changed tp pgup) +
 - sometimes bots put additional info around the tool call, have a regexp to match tool call; +
 - remove all panics from code; +
-- delete last msg: can have unexpected behavior (deletes what appears to be two messages if last bot msg was not generated (should only delete icon in that case));
+- new chat replaces old ones in db; +
-- empty input to continue bot msg gens new msg index and bot icon;
+- empty input to continue bot msg gens new msg index and bot icon; +
-- new chat replaces old ones in db;
+- delete last msg: can have unexpected behavior (deletes what appears to be two messages if last bot msg was not generated (should only delete icon in that case)) (should use regen instead of delete in that case);